-ADVANCED TELEVISION AND VIDEO PRODUCTION (FILMMAKING) Grade Level: 10-12 recommendation Length: Year
+ADVANCED TELEVISION AND VIDEO PRODUCTION (FILMMAKING) Grade: 10-12

-Prerequisite: Grade of B or better in Filmmaking and teacher
+Prerequisite: Grade of B or better in Filmmaking and teacher recommendation

-This course meets District graduation requirements for High School Visual & Performing Arts credit.
+This course is pending UC/CSU approval for Visual & Performing Arts.
+The course meets district graduation requirements for High School Visual & Performing Arts credit or elective credit.
 This advanced course is designed for students who are considering television or film production as a career.
 Students will produce a variety of school and community video projects that reinforce knowledge of equipment, terminology, concepts and procedures used in professional video and television production studios.
 Students will assist in the production and broadcast of the Nighthawk Daily News.
 Students will study the history of television and film and will evaluate directors' styles, genres and social impact.
-Software programs such as Apple I-movie and Apple Final Cut Pro will be a secondary focal point to that of meeting the elements of art and principles of design, as well as the components in the state standards
+Software programs such as Apple Final Cut Pro will be a secondary focal point to that of meeting the elements of art and principles of design, as well as the components in the state standards

-ART I (Art and Design I) Course # 6000
+Art I and Design (ART I) Course # 6000

 This course meets UC/CSU and District graduation requirements for Visual and Performing Arts.
+The course is designed to align with the IBO Middle Years Program (MYP) curriculum.
 This one-year foundation course introduces students to beginning art concepts, materials, skills and ideas.
 Students will learn new ways to look at a variety of art forms.
 They will create original works of art while exploring a variety of materials and techniques.
 In addition to skill development they will learn to include personal experiences, research and planning in project development.
 Students will begin to explore the art of different historical periods and cultures.
 Emphasis is on portfolio development, individual growth, and understanding the influence of art from the past and in their daily lives.
-Students are expected to keep a portfolio and a notebook of projects and assignments and will participate in aesthetic critiques.
+Students are expected to develop a portfolio of work, create a sketchbook, and keep a notebook of assignments, as well as participate in aesthetic critiques.

-Art II (Advanced Drawing and Painting)
+Advanced Drawing and Painting (Art II)